roman-lakhnov/clickhouse-express-logger/README.md

-# ClickHouse Grafana Express Logger
+# ClickHouse+Grafana+Express Transaction Collector

 ## About

-This project provides a simple logging API implementation that works with ClickHouse.
-It includes Docker Compose configuration for ClickHouse, making it easy to set up a complete logging environment.
+This project provides a simple transaction collector API implementation that works with ClickHouse.
+It includes Docker Compose configuration for ClickHouse and Grafana, making it easy to set up a complete testing environment.

 ## Requirements